 Are There Benefits To Paying Off My Chapter 13 Plan Early?

 The benefit of paying off a Chapter 13 plan early is that you exit bankruptcy sooner.
-As long as you remain in a Chapter 13 case, you cannot incur debt or sell assets of substantial value without court approval.
+You cannot incur debt or sell assets of substantial value without court approval.
 You must report increases in income to the Chapter 13 trustee.
 Substantial increases in income could result in a modified plan to increase your Chapter 13 plan payment.

-Completing your Chapter 13 case early allows you to move forward with a fresh start sooner so that you can begin rebuilding your finances to achieve your long-term goals.
+Completing your Chapter 13 case early allows you to move forward sooner, allowing you to rebuild your finances.

 Are There Any Potential Disadvantages of Paying Off My Chapter 13 Plan Early?